 Another day, another camera review.
 This time we have one that could be considered pretty unique.
 It’s the Canon PowerShot G3 X and its many different types of cameras merged into one.
 It has the heart and the looks of a mirrorless camera, size, and handling of a DSLR and the convenience and ease of use of a point-and-shoot.
-The idea itself is a great one, but we need to find out how well it is incorporated into the Canon G3 X and is it a camera that offers enough useful features to make it a good purchase.
+The idea itself is a great one, but we need to find out how well it is incorporated into the Canon G3 X and is it a camera that offers enough useful features to make it a good purchase as Sony SLT-A77 which stands out in the market.

 There’s no denying that Canon had a lot of fierce competition in the last decade and that the time has come for them to step out of their safe zone and try to create a product that will bring them some new users and once again peak some interest from those that used to be loyal to the brand.
 So, let’s end this lengthy introduction and start with the quick look at the specs list.

 There’s no way around it, the Canon PowerShot G3 X is one solidly built camera.
 It’s weather sealed, made of quality materials and is very easy to hold thanks to its pronounced front grip and rubberized material being used in just the right places.
 It’s not the most eye-catching camera in regard to its design, but that’s because it was built to be a workhorse, rather than a camera with a fashion statement.
-It’s also not the lightest camera around and even manages to outweigh a lot of DSLRs with its weight of 733 grams, but that makes it feel even more durable, rather than making it cumbersome to use.
+It’s also not the lightest camera around and even manages to outweigh a lot of DSLRs with its weight of 733 grams, but that makes it feel even more durable, rather than using a lightweight camera like Canon’s Powershot SX740 HS.
 It also doesn’t disappoint in terms of manual controls and their positioning; each and one of them sits in the right place and is easy to use and to reach.

 All in all, the G3 X looks like it means serious business and isn’t here to fool around.
 Neither are we, so let’s examine it in a little more detail.
 Starting with the front, we see the focus assist lamp, a pair of stereo microphones, the 24 – 600mm lens with one control ring and two buttons (Manual focus and Framing Assist-Seek), as well as the shutter button with a zoom lever which is slightly recessed into the body when compared with the rest of the buttons found on the top of the camera.
 The Framing Assist-seek button is an interesting one; when pressed, it zooms out your view and helps you find your subject more easily if you’ve lost it while being zoomed in at the telephoto end and then brings you back to your chosen focal length after its released.
 Pretty neat feature, if you ask us.
 Moving on to the sides of the camera reveals the pop-up flash switch, microphone and headphone jacks hidden under protective flaps and the NFC contact point on the left and remote switch, USB and HDMI ports on the right.
 As is the case with most cameras, the tripod socket and battery/SD card compartment are located on the bottom.
 The top of the camera holds the pop-up flash unit, a hotshoe, main mode dial with two custom shooting modes (C1 and C2), On/Off button, as well as the top control and the exposure compensation dials.
 Lastly, let’s look at the back of the camera.
 Right on the top lie the Mobile Device Connection, Shortcut, Erase and AF Frame selector buttons, while the Playback, Menu, and Disp.
 Buttons can be found right around the main control wheel, which also has the Q/SET button in its center.
 The wheel itself can also act as a four-way navigation controller and can either be used for menu navigation or to access ISO/Wi-Fi, Macro mode, Flash and AF/Drive mode features.